-This book is a primer for anyone who wishes to learn the fundamentals of Ashtanga Vinyasa Yoga.
+Ashtanga Yoga For Beginner’s Mind is a primer for anyone who wishes to learn the fundamentals of Ashtanga Vinyasa Yoga.
+This is more than just a book about yoga for beginners.
 I wrote this book in response to students who were asking me for a practical guide to the primary series, while also hoping for a clear path to the state of meditation that results from deep ashtanga yoga practice.
+Click here for a free excerpt.

 Read the foreword by Richard Freeman, one of the most respected ashtanga yoga teachers in the world today: